 There isn’t a lot of solid scientific data on bone broth.

-Problems with Bone Broth for Mast Cells & Histamine Levels – what to know when you have Mast Cell Activation Syndrome or Histamine Intolerance
+Problems with Bone Broth for Mast Cells and Histamine Levels

 Meat or bones that are cooked for a long time release a fair amount of histamine into the broth.